wisp92/pokered/README.md

 - Adjustments to moves
   - Stat-down moves no longer have a 25% miss chance in AI matches
   - Moves that hit multiple times in a turn now calculate damage and critical hits for each individual attack
+  - Accuracy of Bind and Wrap switched (probably was originally intented to be this way)
   - Trapping moves nerfed big time to prevent the new AI from cheesing them:
     - Switching out of a trapping move ends it immediately and wastes its user's turn (prevents PP underflow glitch too)
-    - Accuracy reduced
-	- Power increased
 	- Each time a trapping move is used and hits, user's speed reduced 25% until recalculated through other mechanics
     - A pkmn plays its cry to signal the last turn of the trapping move
   - Ghost moves (i.e. just Lick) do 2x against psychic as was always intended